Savvy donors know that making a gift of stock or another appreciated asset instead of donating cash is one of the best ways to make a gift to charity.

 Donating stock to a charity can be a powerful way to make a lasting impact on the causes you care about, while also enjoying significant tax benefits.
 But let’s face it, navigating the complex world of philanthropic giving can feel overwhelming.

 Don’t worry — at the Convoy of Hope Foundation, we’ve got you covered!
-Convoy has a team of experts to help guide you through the process and make sure you’re on track to reach your legacy-giving goals.
+Convoy has a team of philanthropy architects to help guide you through the process and make sure you’re on track to reach your legacy-giving goals.

 Schedule a call today, and let’s kick off your journey to becoming a wise giver.
 Together, let’s make lasting positive change in this world.